| ||||||||

 তৃণাদপি সুনীচেন তরোরিব সহিষ্ণুনা ।

-trnad api sunichena taror api sahisnuna "One who is humbler than a blade of grass, more forbearing than a tree, who gives due honour to others without desiring it for himself, is qualified to always chant the Holy Name of Krishna."
-(Sri Chaitanya-charitamrita, Antya-lila, 6.239)
+trnad api sunichena taror api sahisnuna ‘One who is humbler than a blade of grass, more tolerant than a tree and who gives honour to others without desiring it for themselves is qualified to always chant the Holy Name of Krishna.’
+(Sri Chaitanya-charitamrita, 3.6.239)

 'আমি ত' বৈষ্ণব', এ বুদ্ধি হইলে